Last Updated on December 27, 2023 by Tariq

 - It is located in the picturesque setting of Bangalore, also known as the “Garden City” of India, amidst lush greenery and serene surroundings

-- The planetarium organizes special events during significant astronomical occurrences, such as meteor showers, lunar and solar eclipses, providing visitors with the opportunity to witness these celestial phenomena
+- The planetarium organizes special events during significant astronomical occurrences, such as meteor showers, and lunar and solar eclipses, providing visitors with the opportunity to witness these celestial phenomena

 - In addition to its regular shows, the planetarium also offers night sky observation sessions, where visitors can gaze at stars, planets, and other celestial objects through telescopes